FAQs for "Adding a New Inspection"

 16. What is the purpose of adding a photo of the sample during an inspection?

-• Adding a photo of the sample provides a visual record of the inspection, which can be useful for documentation and quality assurance.
-This step is optional but recommended for detailed records.
+A: Photos provide a visual record, useful for documentation and quality assurance.
+This step is optional but recommended.

 17. How do I complete the inspection process?